walt-id/waltid-identity/docker-compose/README.md

 `COMPOSE_PROFILES` environment variable located in the .env file allows the selection of profiles to start the services for.
 The services are available with the following profiles:

-- **identity** - for all waltid-identity services (includes both `services` and `apps` profiles)
+- **identity** - for all waltid-identity services (includes both `services` and `apps` profiles) for the new v1 protocol
+- **identity-old** - for the original waltid-identity services (utilising the draft protocols
 - **services** - for API services (wallet-api, issuer-api, issuer-api2, verifier-api, verifier-api2, vc-repo)
 - **apps** - for web applications (waltid-demo-wallet, waltid-dev-wallet, web-portal, web-portal2)
 - **valkey** - for the Valkey/Redis service (required when using valkey for session storage in wallet-api)
 - **tse** - for the Hashicorp vault service, will be initialized with:
   - a transit secrets engine
   - and authentication methods
-        - approle - for my-role, where role-id and secret-id will be output in the console<sup>1</sup>
+    - approle - for my-role, where role-id and secret-id will be output in the console1
     - userpass - for myuser with mypassword
     - access-token - with dev-only-token
 - **opa** - for the Open Policy Agent service
 - **all** - starts all services (equivalent to combining all profiles)

 Profiles can be combined, e.g.:

 - `COMPOSE_PROFILES=identity,tse` - will start the waltid-identity services and the vault
 - `COMPOSE_PROFILES=identity,valkey` - will start the waltid-identity services with valkey for session storage
 - `COMPOSE_PROFILES=all` - will start all services including vault, valkey, and opa

-<sup>1</sup> - example output:
+1 - example output:

 ```console
 vault-init            | Role ID: 66f3f095-74c9-b270-9d1f-1f842aa6bf3f